mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/index.md

 $$\mathbb{E}\_t\sum\_{s=0}^\infty(\beta\_j\zeta\_w)^s\left[\Xi\_{t+s}^{j,p}\tilde{W}\_t^j(i)L\_{t+s}^j(i)-\frac{\varphi\_{t+s}^j(L\_{t+s}^j(i))^{1+\nu}}{1+\nu}\right]$$

-This frankly terrifying equation is on page 15 of the technical report, which describes more thoroughly the mathematical aspects of the model.
+This frankly terrifying equation is part of the technical report$^7$, which describes more thoroughly the mathematical aspects of the model.
 It ultimately says that you want to maximise your pay, but if your work has a greater supply of workers, then you will have to work for less.

 ### MELP Conclusions